ankitdhall/Google-Street-View-House-Numbers-Digit-Localization/README.md

 ## Detailed results

 Total number of images: 100
 Total number of individual digits: 220
 Number of digits detected by CPU algorithm: 254
 Number of bounding boxes with intersection over union ratio > 0.50: 153
 Recall:0.6955
 Precision:0.6024
 F-score:0.6456

 The accuracy was measured using the intersection area over union area of ground truth and CPU generated results.
 If this ratio is greater than 0.5 we consider that the digit has been localized.

+## Result Format
+The description of the format in which results are stored is as follows:
+Please see the `/results` folder for more information and specific details.

+### Format (CPU boxes)

+img_num    num_of_boxes    x1 y1 w1 h1 x2 y2 w2 h2 . . . xn yn wn hn

+### Format (CPU boxes with confidence)

+img_num    num_of_boxes    x1 y1 w1 h1 confidenceScore1 x2 y2 w2 h2 confidenceScore2 . . . xn yn wn hn confidenceScoren

+Each line contains an image number followed by the number of bounding boxes in the image and 4-tuple of top x co-ordinate, y co-ordinate, width and height

+The above format is for both groundtruth as well as CPU generated bounding boxes.

+#### intersectionOverUnion.txt
+contains the ratios of the intersection of CPU and groundtruth boxes to that of their union for each digit.

+#### confidence_clustersize
+the confidence here is the number of boxes that were clustered together to get the box on the current digit in question.
+The confidence is an integer.

+#### confidence_ratio
+this has confidence in terms of a ratio = clustersize of this digit/max clustersize in the image.
+Confidence is a float value belonging to (0,1]